temporalio/cli/docs/cmd-options/global.md

 	- cli
 ---

+Alias: **-n**
 Flag to indicate whether namespace is a global namespace